Emperor Wu of Han: Early reign and reform attempt

 The Han dynasty up to this point was run according to a Taoist wu wei ideology, championing economic freedom and government decentralization.
-With regard to foreign policy-wise, periodic heqin was used to maintain a de jure "peace" with the powerful Xiongnu confederacy to the north.
+Regarding foreign policy, periodic heqin was used to maintain a de jure peace with the Xiongnu to the north.
 These policies were important in stimulating economic recovery following the post-Qin dynasty civil war, but had their drawbacks.
 The non-interventionist policies resulted in loss of monetary regulation and political control by the central government, allowing the feudal vassal states to become powerful and unruly, culminating in the Rebellion of the Seven States during Emperor Jing's reign.
 Nepotism among the ruling class also stagnated social mobility and encouraged nobles' rampant disregard of laws, leading to the rise of local despots who bullied and oppressed the population.
 The heqin policy also failed to protect the Han borders against nomadic raids, with Xiongnu cavalries invading as close as 300 li (100 miles, 160 km) from the capital during Emperor Wen's reign, and over 10,000 border residents abducted or enslaved during Emperor Jing's reign.
 Prominent politicians like Jia Yi and Chao Cuo had both previously advised on the necessity of important policy reforms, but neither Emperor Wen nor Emperor Jing was willing to risk implementing such changes.

 Unlike the emperors before him, the young and vigorous Emperor Wu was unwilling to put up with the status quo.
 Only a year into his reign in late 141 BC, Emperor Wu took the advice of Confucian scholars and launched an ambitious reform, known in history as the Jianyuan Reforms (建元新政).
 The reforms included: